tomsdoo/md-book/public/md/make_theme.md

 # Making a theme

 This page shows you how to make a theme for `@tomsd/md-book`.
+See [Themes](./theme.md) if you'd like to use prepared themes.

 - define CSS Variables
 - define `highlight.js` theme